PIM

 Viral videos showed users promoting before-and-after images of how the mask had helped their skin and made a difference to their appearance — ultimately introducing the product to a new target market.

-♬ original sound - Nida Esq.
+♬ original sound - GLAMZILLA

-Video Source: @nidalodean
+Video Source: @glamzilla

-In fact, lots of the products we’ve mentioned here aren’t new at all — they’re tried and tested; some dating back 20 years or more.
+In fact, lots of the products we’ve mentioned here aren’t new at all — they’re tried and tested, some dating back 20 years or more.

-The products we’ve seen go viral are often well-established products that have been reinvented for today’s audience but, most importantly, they solve a specific problem: CeraVe offers an affordable skincare product that actually works; Gap’s jeans make the dreaded task of jean shopping a whole lot more bearable; and Caudalie provides a way for shoppers to clear out their pores quickly.
+The products we’ve seen go viral are often well-established products that have been reinvented for today’s audience, but, most importantly, they solve a specific problem: CeraVe offers an affordable skincare product that actually works; Gap’s jeans make the dreaded task of jean shopping a whole lot more bearable; and Caudalie provides a way for shoppers to clear out their pores quickly.

 If we boil it down, viral products have three key ingredients.
 These products are: